- Degree Works

 - Interactive Course Search is available on GoldLink.

-New students beginning spring 2020 will need to attend New Student Orientation where you will be advised and register for classes.
+- New students beginning summer or fall 2020 will need to attend New Student Orientation where you will be advised and register for classes.

-- Watch the "How to Register for Classes Video Tutorial"
+- Watch the "How to Register for Classes using Schedule Builder" video tutorial.

 - Login to GoldLink